cainesap/ivacs2024/_pages/programme.md

 * **UK Media representation of COVID-during the first national lockdown: a corpus-assisted critical discourse analysis** ; Yahui Wang.
 * **Unraveling the Linguistic Tapestry: A Computational Exploration of José Ángel Valente's Poetry** ; Adina Ioana Vladu, Claudio Rodríguez Fer.
 * **Use of Lexical bundles in academic writing in English by expert writers, L1 English students, and L2 English students of Applied Linguistics** ; Saqib Aziz.
-* **Using corpus linguistics to categorize fictive speech acts in a fashion corpus** ; Raquel Rossini Martins Cardoso, Katherine Oliva Ortolani.
 * **Variation across spoken genres: comparing the Spoken British National Corpus 2014 and the London-Lund Corpus 2** ; Robbie Love, Nele Põldvere.
 * **We used vs. We demonstrate: a diachronic comparison of self-mention in high-stakes research articles in life sciences** ; Artur Tsymbalyuk, Lilia Shevyrdyaeva.
 * **What's new in CQPweb: 2024 edition** ; Andrew Hardie.